 The problem is, blogging courses can be really expensive.
 They are hugely worth it (and not so expensive when you compare them to other classes you might take).
 But if you aren’t ready for the financial commitment, delve into ebooks instead!

-My top two recommendations for new bloggers looking to get a bit serious and set up their blogs and social media channels in effective was are:
+My top two recommendation for new bloggers looking to get a bit serious and set up their blogs and social media channels in effective ways are:

 - Strategies Worth Sharing // Facebook is my second biggest traffic driver (after Pinterest) and understanding how it works is key to blog growth.
 I only recently discovered this book and learned so much from it, even though I’ve been using Facebook for my blog for years.
 Game changer for sure.
 Click here for more details and the current price